Lesson plan includes...

 Teacher Instruction

-- Project theย Fact or Opinion – Turtles Worksheetย on the board.
-Read each statement aloud and ask the students to identify it as a fact on an opinion.
-Encourage the students to justify their responses.
+- Project the Bat Facts and Opinions Worksheet on the board.
+Read each of the statements on the worksheet and ask the students to identify whether or not the statement is a fact or an opinion.
+Encourage the students to provide justification for their responses.

 - Remind the students of the texts about owls from the previous lesson.
 Draw a picture of an owl on the board.
 Encourage the students to provide fact and opinion statements about owls.
 Write the facts inside of the owl and the opinions around it.